bhatti/formicary/README.md

 The formicary is a distributed orchestration engine for executing background jobs and workflows that are executed remotely using
 Docker/Kubernetes/Shell/HTTP/Messaging or other protocols.
 A job comprises directed acyclic graph of tasks, where the task defines a unit of work.
-The formicary architecture is based on the *Leader-Follower* (or master/worker) pattern where queen-leader schedules and orchestrates execution of the graph of tasks.
+The formicary architecture is based on the *Leader-Follower* (or master/worker), *Pipes-Filter*, *Fork-Join* and *SEDA* deisgn  patterns.
+The queen-leader schedules and orchestrates the graph of tasks and ant-workers execute the work.
 The task work is distributed among ant-workers based on tags executor protocols such as Kubernetes, Docker, Shell, HTTP, etc.
 The formicary uses an object-store for persisting or staging intermediate or final artifacts from the tasks, which can be used by other tasks as input for their work.
-This allows building stages of tasks using *Pipes and Filter* pattern, where artifacts and variables can be passed from one task to another so that output of a task can be used as input of another task.
+This allows building stages of tasks using *Pipes and Filter* and *SEDA* patterns, where artifacts and variables can be passed from one task to another so that output of a task can be used as input of another task.
+The *Fork/Join* pattern allows executing work in parallel and then joining the results at the end.
 The main use-cases for formicary include:
-- Processing directed acyclic graphs
+- Processing directed acyclic graphs of tasks
-- Batch jobs such as ETL or other offline processing
+- Batch jobs such as ETL, data imports and other offline processing
 - Scheduled batch processing such as clearing, settlement, etc
-- Data Pipelines such as processing large size data in background
+- Data Pipelines such as processing a large size data in background
 - CI/CD Pipelines for building, testing and deploying code
 - Automation for repetitive tasks
 - Building workflows of tasks that have complex dependencies and can interact with a variety of protocols